weecology/DeepForest/docs/annotation.md

 )
 ```

-Optionally we can split these annotations into crops if the image is large and will not fit into memory.
+Optionally, we can split these annotations into crops if the image is large and will not fit into memory.
 This is often the case.

 ```
 df.to_csv("full_annotations.csv",index=False)